Dean Rusk: Britain will not send troops

 In 1964 and again in 1965, Rusk approached the British Prime Minister Harold Wilson to ask for British troops to go to Vietnam, requests that were refused.
 The normally Anglophile Rusk saw the refusal as a "betrayal".
 Rusk told the Times of London: "All we needed was just one regiment.
 The Black Watch would have done it.
 Just one regiment, but you wouldn't.
 Well, don't expect us to save you again.
 They can invade Sussex and we won't do a damn thing about it."

 Shortly before his death, Adlai Stevenson, the American ambassador to the UN, mentioned in an interview with the journalist Eric Severeid the aborted peace terms in Rangoon in 1964, saying the UN Secretary General U Thant was disappointed that Rusk had rejected the terms.
-When Johnson asked Rusk about the matter, the latter replied that in diplomacy "there is a difference between rejecting a proposal and not accepting it", a distinction that maintained that U Thant had missed.
+When Johnson asked Rusk about the matter, the latter replied that in diplomacy "there is a difference between rejecting a proposal and not accepting it", a distinction that Rusk claimed that U Thant had missed.